escaped/django-admin-display/README.md

 ## Usage

-If you want to change the behaviour of how Django displays a read-only value in the admin interface, you can add some [special attributes](>https://docs.djangoproject.com/en/2.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.list_display) to the corresponding method.
+If you want to change the behaviour of how Django displays a read-only value in the admin interface, you can add some [special attributes](https://docs.djangoproject.com/en/stable/ref/contrib/admin/#django.contrib.admin.ModelAdmin.list_display) to the corresponding method.
 Supported values are

 `short_description`
-    Customize the column’s title of the callable.
+: Customize the column’s title of the callable.

 `empty_value_display`
-    Show this value instead, if the value of a field is `None`, an empty string, or an iterable without elements.
+: Show this value instead, if the value of a field is `None`, an empty string, or an iterable without elements.

 `admin_order_field`
-    Indicate that the value is represented by a certain database field.
+: Indicate that the value is represented by a certain database field.

 `boolean`
-    Display a pretty “on” or “off” icon if the method returns a boolean.
+: Display a pretty “on” or “off” icon if the method returns a boolean.

-`allow_tags` (deprecated since Django 1.9)
+`allow_tags` _(Deprecated in Django 1.9, removed in 2.0)_
-    Disable auto-escaping.
+: Disable auto-escaping.

 The following example shows, how you normally apply these attributes to an `AdminModel` or a `Model` method.